Barbara-Nartey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to execute a file
+ a script that adds execute permission to the owner and the group owner, and read permission to other users